 A’s rally for 2 in 9th, use Seager’s error to beat Rangers

-ARLINGTON, Texas (AP) — Stephen Vogt’s routine grounder with two outs in the ninth inning glanced off Texas shortstop Corey Seager’s glove, scoring the go-ahead run as the Oakland Athletics rallied past the Rangers 8-7 on Wednesday night.
+ARLINGTON, Texas (AP) — Stephen Vogt’s routine grounder with two outs in the ninth inning glanced off Texas shortstop Corey Seager’s glove, scoring the go-ahead run as the Oakland Athletics beat the Rangers 8-7 on Wednesday night.

 The A’s trailed 7-6 entering the ninth.
 Pinch-hitter Sheldon Neuse led off with a single and Vimael Machin tied it with a two-out double.

-Vogt then pulled a grounder and Seager, shifted to the right side of the diamond, misplayed for an error that let Machin score.
+Pinch-hitter Vogt then pulled a grounder and Seager, shifted to the right side of the diamond, misplayed it for an error that let Machin score.

+“For him to come through for us,” A’s manager Mark Kotsay paused and said, “I believe in Stephen Vogt.”

+Said Vogt, the 10-year veteran catcher: “Machin got the big knock to keep us alive and tie the game up and keep us in scoring position.
+I was trying to take the ball to left-center but just willed it over there between Seager and (Marcus) Semien.
+Just got it done, doesn’t really matter how.”

 Tyler Cyr (1-0) got five outs for his first big league win.
 Jose Leclerc (0-3) took the loss.